Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Why Should Guyanese Residents Consider Medical Tourism?

 Medical tourism solves problems Guyana’s healthcare system cannot address.
 You get immediate access to JCI-accredited hospitals unavailable at home.
-Hospital Punta Pacifica partners with Johns Hopkins Medicine.
-Colombia operates five JCI-accredited hospitals.
+Hospital Punta Pacifica partners with Johns Hopkins Medicine, the first Johns Hopkins affiliate in Latin America and the Caribbean.
+Colombia operates multiple JCI-accredited hospitals.
 These facilities have dedicated international patient departments.

 What Access Do You Gain Through Medical Tourism?